Peptides Vietnam LogoPeptides Vietnam

 The SURMOUNT-1 clinical trial demonstrated an average weight reduction of 22.5% (up to 26.6% in the highest dose group) over 72 weeks: results that had never been seen with any pharmaceutical or peptide before Retatrutide.
 It rapidly became the most prescribed weight loss medication in the United States.

 In Vietnam, research-grade tirzepatide is available at a fraction of the cost of branded Mounjaro.
-For users who want proven results with robust safety data and would prefer the next step up from semaglutide, tirzepatide is typically the first recommendation.
+For users who want proven results with strong safety data and would prefer the next step up from semaglutide, tirzepatide is typically the first recommendation.
+If you want to map the titration steps against expected results before you start, a clinical breakdown of tirzepatide dosing walks through each stage in detail.
 Browse all weight loss peptide options to compare.

 How It Works